Today: Review of Hotel TwentySeven in Amsterdam (The Netherlands)

 - Save money: read my tips for getting the best deal at luxury property like Hotel TwentySeven (and/or receive many free perks).

 - Room tip: Hotel TwentySeven features only 16 rooms, and you cannot go wrong with any of them.
-Request or book room at the front if you want the best view of Dam square.
+Request or book room at on the front side if you want the best view of Dam square.

 - Read my tips for preparing your trip in time.